David Weatherston: Queen of the South

 Weatherston signed for Dumfries side Queen of the South on 27 August 2008.
 Weatherston made his debut with a substitute appearance in the 3–1 league defeat at Palmerston against Dundee on 30 August 2008.
 He scored his first goal for Queens in the following game in a 1–0 victory over Ross County.

 In the top of table clash at Palmerston against Livingston on 4 October 2008, Weatherston scored his next two goals.
 The 6–1 victory saw Queens go top of the First Division for the first time in five years.

 On 19 February 2011 Weatherston scored his first senior career hat trick in the 4–0 win away at Morton.

 In his three seasons with the club, Weatherston played in 74 league games, scoring 17 goals.

 Falkirk

-He signed for Falkirk on 10 August 2011, signing a six-month deal until 3 January 2012.
-He made his Falkirk debut against Partick Thistle three days later.
-Falkirk won the match 2–1.
+Weatherston signed for Falkirk on 10 August 2011, signing a six-month deal until 3 January 2012.
+He made his Falkirk debut against Partick Thistle three days later, as the club won the match 2–1.
 He scored his first goal for Falkirk on 17 September 2011 in 2–1 win over Dundee.
 He made 33 appearances in total in season 2011/12, and in the Summer of 2012, signed a one-year extension to his deal.

 Weatherston's 2012–13 campaign was to be blighted with injury however, not allowing him to get a consistent run in the team.
 He made 29 appearances, 9 of those coming from the bench.
 Weatherston was told in May 2013 he would not have his contract renewed by newly appointed manager Gary Holt, and left the club along with Darren Dods, Sean Higgins, Iain Flannigan and Dale Fulton.